 You or your loved one may currently be suffering from an alcohol or drug addiction and feel that there is nowhere to turn.
 You are interested in finding helpful substance abuse treatment, but you have no idea where or how to begin.
 Though the situation may appear bleak, there are great options that allow you to learn more about drug treatment and addiction recovery easily and on your terms.
 One productive option for starting a life directed by sobriety and abstinence is contacting a drug treatment hotline.

 Choosing a Treatment Program

-What is a Drug Treatment Helpline?
+What is a Drug Abuse Hotline?

 A drug treatment hotline is a phone number that someone can dial to gain information and recommendations regarding drug abuse, alcohol addiction, and substance abuse treatment options.
 Not all drug treatment hotlines will be identical as each will have slight variations.
 Overall, most drug treatment helplines: